python/cpython/Doc/library/shutil.rst

 .. function:: copyfileobj(fsrc, fdst[, length])

    Copy the contents of the file-like object *fsrc* to the file-like object *fdst*.
+Only the contents from the current file position to the end of the file will be copied.

-   The integer *length*, if given, is the buffer size.
-In particular, a negative *length* value means to copy the data without looping over the source data in chunks; by default the data is read in chunks to avoid uncontrolled memory consumption.
-Note that if the current file position of the *fsrc* object is not 0, only the contents from the current file position to the end of the file will be copied.
+   The integer *length*, if given, is the buffer size; the default value in bytes is 16 KiB.
+A negative *length* value means to copy the data without looping over the source data in chunks; by default the data is read in chunks to avoid uncontrolled memory consumption.

-.. function:: copyfile(src, dst, *, follow_symlinks=True)
+.. function:: copyfile(src, dst, *, follow_symlinks=True, length=None)

    Copy the contents (no metadata) of the file named *src* to a file named *dst* and return *dst*.  *src* and *dst* are path names given as strings.